 What is the solution and when will it come into effect?

 Proposer’s solution: An enhanced level of planning data exchanged between Network Operators and NESO; the data exchanged will largely be in the Common Information Model (CIM) format, supplemented by data in an Excel Workbook format.
 Data exchanges will take place twice a year for both the NESO and Network Operators.
+Details of the new routine data submissions can be found in the new sections of the Planning Code, PC.9/10/G

-Implementation date: It is proposed to implement the modification within 10 working days following approval by the Authority, with the new obligations taking effect from 1 January 2026.
+Implementation date: It is proposed to implement the modification within 10 working days following approval by the Authority, with the new obligations taking effect from 1 January 2027.